denisond/kaggle-house-price-notebook/README.md

 # Kaggle house price machine learning competition notebook
-Jupyter notebook for Kaggle machine learning competition--house price regression problem
+This repo contains a python Jupyter notebook for a Kaggle machine learning competition--house price regression problem

 The structure of the program is as follows:
 ### 1. Read-in data and look at descriptive stats